kyma-project/kyma/docs/04-operation-guides/troubleshooting/troubleshoot-volume-backup.md

 ## Remedy

-Wait until the PersistentVolumeClaim is bound to the PersistentVolume and create the snapshot afterward.
+Wait until the PersistentVolumeClaim is bound to the PersistentVolume.
+Then, create the snapshot.